Coding Quests

 The Architecture: Resources, Not Nodes

 The biggest mistake beginners make with inventory systems is storing item data in nodes.
-You end up with item scenes that carry sprites, collision shapes, and scripts - and then you try to stuff those into an array and wonder why everything breaks.
+You end up with item scenes dragging sprites, collision shapes, and scripts around, then you try to stuff those into an array and wonder why everything breaks.

 A Resource in Godot is a lightweight data container.
-It doesn't exist in the scene tree.
-It doesn't have a position or a sprite.
-It's just data - which is exactly what an inventory item is.
+It doesn't live in the scene tree.
+No position, no sprite.
+Just data, which is exactly what an inventory item is.

 GDScript